blackdotsh/getIPIntel/README.md

 * added Dec.
 2021 - ```oflags=i``` for iCloud Relay Egress IPs - by definition it is still a proxy / VPN a user willingly enables, but this option will allow more flexibility on how to handle these IPs.
 More information is available on the [API page](https://getipintel.net/free-proxy-vpn-tor-detection-api/).

 ### New Changes & Notes
+- Feb.
+07 2025 - By request of a user, the web interface now returns the looked up IP along with the score.
 * Apr.
 21 2024 - Added a self lookup IP feature on the web interface.
 Easy 1 click lookup of your own IP.
 * Nov.
 23 2023 - Malicious / abnormal traffic dataset has been fully incorporated into the proxy / VPN detection API.
 As always, you can use oflags=b option to see if an IP behaved badly or not.
 * added Nov.
 3 2023 - A noticeable sized dataset related to malicious / abnormal traffic is being incorporated into the proxy / VPN detection API.
 It passed internal testing so I've rolled it out to the free API.
 I'll keep an eye on the weights and if there's no issues, I'll push it to all services.
 Feel free to reach out if you have any questions.